midori-rb/midori.rb/tutorial/essentials/routing.md

 Routes are matched in the order they are defined.
 The first route that matches the request is invoked.

-Midori not only supports the methods above, it supports almostly every method provided in RFC standards.
+Midori not only supports the methods above, it supports almost every method provided in RFC standards.
 You could look it up in [API doc](http://www.rubydoc.info/gems/em-midori/Midori/API) for more details.

 ## Params